dezhic/PrivacyPreservingKYC/report.md

 __Reconsider Proving Systems__ &nbsp; We use the Groth16 proving system in this project.
 However, we may want to consider other proving systems in practice, because Groth16 requires a trusted setup for each circuit.
 A trusted setup usually involves multiple trusted parties to guarantee the security of the setup.
 It may not be practical to go through such a process for each circuit.
+Further study and research are needed to find the most suitable proving system for zkKYC.

+__Hide Issuer's Public Key from the Proof__ &nbsp; Currently, the issuer's public key is included in the proof.
+This is because the verifier needs to verify the signature of the DID record.

 __Integrate into DeFi Protocols__ &nbsp; This could be the most exciting potential of the project, and has also been discussed in the succeeding zkKYC paper – _zkKYC in DeFi_ [ref:https://eprint.iacr.org/2022/321].
 This project can be easily extended to integrate with DeFi protocols, as Circom can generate Solidity smart contracts for proof verification.
 Then, a DeFi protocol can include the zkKYC verification process in its smart contract, and require users to submit a valid zkKYC proof before they can use the protocol.
 This will enable DeFi protocols to provide a more trustful and still privacy-preserving service to authenticated users.